-Cancer-Causing Chemicals Stays in Lungs During E-Cigarette Use
+Cancer-Causing Chemicals Stays in Lungs During E-Cigarette Use, Researchers Find

 E-cigarettes have become increasingly popular as a smoke-free alternative to conventional tobacco cigarettes, but the health effects of "vaping" on humans have been debated in the scientific and tobacco manufacturing communities.
 While aldehydes--chemicals like formaldehyde that are known to cause cancer in humans--have been identified in e-cigarette emissions by numerous studies, there has been little agreement about whether such toxins exist in large enough quantities to be harmful to users.